turbobabr/sketch-devtools/README.md

 ![Header Logo](https://raw.githubusercontent.com/turbobabr/sketch-devtools/master/docs/header_logo.png)
 ===============

-Sketch DevTools is a set of tools & utilities that helps in development of [Sketch App](http://bohemiancoding.com/sketch/) plugins.
+Sketch DevTools is a set of tools & utilities that help in development of [Sketch App](http://bohemiancoding.com/sketch/) plugins.

 The Sketch App itself provides a very limited number of tools for plugins developers.
 The most annoying things are the lack of convenient debugging tools and lack of documentation of available APIs.
 The aim of this project is to solve these two problems and provide newbie developers with a comprehensive information on plugins development for Sketch App.